QubitPi/management-blogs/docs/_posts/2022-08-01-concept-learning.md

      - Else replace $$a_i$$, in $$h$$ by the next more general constraint that is satisfied by $$x$$
 > 3. Output hypothesis $$h$$

-In the general case, as long as we assume that the hypothesis space H contains a hypothesis that describes the true target concept c and that the training data contains no errors, then the current hypothesis h can never require a revision in response to a negative example.
+The Find-S algorithm simply ignores every negative exampleIn the general case, as long as we assume that the hypothesis space $$H$$ contains a hypothesis that describes the true target concept $$c$$ and that the training data contains no errors, then the current hypothesis h can never require a revision in response to a negative example.

+The Find-S algorithm illustrates one way in which the more-general-than partial ordering can be used to organize the search for an acceptable hypothesis.
+The search moves from hypothesis to hypothesis, searching from the most specific to progressively more general hypotheses along one chain of the partial ordering